pmcgover/24dev-demo/README.md

 ```
    chmod -R 755 *; cd 24dev-demo; ./install.sh
 ```
-* The above command sets up the environment and runs the installation script, which requires an Internet connection to install external programs.
+* The above command sets up the environment and runs the installation script which requires an Internet connection to install external programs.
 * The 24dev program is documented online at: https://github.com/pmcgover/24dev-demo

 ## Using 24dev-demo on OSGeo